-'The first duty of a commander is reconnaissance.'
-This military doctrine applies also to the permanent campaign that is a feature of much Whitehall policy making, as well as to one-off policy initiatives.
+There is unfortunately much truth in the above quotation, and in the accompanying cartoon.
+Ministers in a hurry, and well meaning officials, all too often want to get on and make decisions, and engage in as little real consultation as they can get away with.
+It can be very difficult to counter this tendency but it can be worth quoting or paraphrasing the military doctrine that 'The first duty of a commander is reconnaissance.'
+This applies in spades to the permanent campaign that is a feature of much Whitehall policy making, as well as to one-off policy initiatives.
 The best laid schemes will certainly go badly awry unless supported by strong and open-minded consultation processes.
 There is excellent official guidance which you should certainly read as soon as you start thinking about tackling a policy issue.
 The key points are as follows.

-- First, consider – and that means seriously consider – all the options, from doing nothing through to legislation, with improving information, codes of practice, self-regulation and economic incentives along the way.
+- First, consider – and that means seriously consider – all the possible policy objectives and options.
+The latter might range from doing nothing through to legislation, with improving information, codes of practice, self-regulation and economic incentives along the way.

 - Third, if you do need to legislate, aim for easily understood regulations.
 Identify the precise problem, use plain English, provide flexibility and keep it short!